iroshanvidanage/python/oop/README.md

 - Both implementations produce the same output however, the function-based approach is more simple implementation.
 Simple code reduces the surface area for bugs to hide as well as maintenance burdens.

+## Magic Methods

+> [!NOTE]
+> Defined in the `__init__.py` is a function named display that prints two values separated by tabs.
+The display function is used in here to show a Python expression on the left and the expression's result on the right.

+-